nelsonbrilhante/iLEAPP_ALEAPP_vLEAAP/README.md

 ## Licença

-Este módulo segue a mesma licença do projeto iLEAPP.
-Consulte a documentação do iLEAPP para mais detalhes sobre a licença.
+Este módulo segue a mesma licença do projeto iLEAPP, ALEAPP, vLEAPP.
+Consulte a documentação do iLEAPP, ALEAPP, vLEAPP para mais detalhes sobre a licença.